S4ris/S4ris/README.md

-- 👋 Hi, I’m Adam
+- 👋 Hello.
+My name is Adam, Saris or Sarthis for friends :)
-- 👀 I’m interested in Backend and Frontend
+- 👀 I’m interested in backend and frontend, hopefully to become Full-stack
-- 🌱 I’m currently learning Java, HTML, CSS and JavaScript
+- 🌱 I’m currently learning Java and Spring framework for backend.
+HTML, CSS and JS for frontend
-- 💞️ I’m looking to collaborate on some projects
 - 📫 How to reach me wiszniewskiadam95@gmail.com

 <!---